 All this culminated in the realisation that, although my initial subconscious response was to shed tears for the countryside I was so used to, I was now feeling settled and at home in my new surroundings.
 We discovered new walks, trudged through the snow to the local shop, met new neighbours, and adjusted to the winter weather just as we would have done in the countryside.
 The vast open spaces I missed were not gone, they were just around the corner and in view during our dog walks.

 And while my other half revelled in the fact he was shovelling snow from a much smaller driveway, my youngest, who’s in our bubble, was reminding me you are never too old for a snowball fight.

 If you’ve followed my blogs, you’ll know that after years of country living and with a need to downsize, my husband and I had initially decided to give town living a year before we made any final decisions on where we should settle.
 I’m certainly a country girl at heart but I do remind myself of the reasons we decided to move into town; we were both craving a less isolated lifestyle now our kids had flown the nest and a lot less garden to keep.
 And, as I think about the many reservations I’d had at moving back into town, I realise that my first emotional hurdle has been won!

 Now, as I look out at a foot of snow, I no longer feel closed in.
-I’m no longer wondering about what I’m missing in the little patch of countryside we used to call home.
+I’m no longer wondering about what I’m missing in the little patch of the countryside we used to call home.
 Instead, I find myself wondering how the seasons will change my new surroundings.
 And I look forward to next winter when our world will have hopefully returned to some semblance of normality and our home and garden can be filled with family and friends again…and the snowball fights can resume.